diderote/LSF-RNAseq/README.md

 2. Fastq quality measurements
 3. Adapter and quality fastq trimming
 4. Spike-in assessment (if applicable)
+5. Alignment
-5. Transcriptome alignment using STAR (with RSEM expected counts) and Kallisto (not for single-end)
+	- Transcriptome alignment using STAR with RSEM expected counts and optional Kallisto (not for single-end) with GENCODE annotations
+	- Genome alignment using STAR counts with GENCODE annotations
-6. Generation of scaled (reads per million) bigwig files from transcriptome alignment
+6. Generation of scaled (reads per million) bigwig files from alignment
 7. Optional within-sample GC normalization.
 8. Between sample normalization options: median-ratios (DESeq2 default), or removal of unwated variation (RUVSeq) using ERCC spikes or empirical negative controls.
 9. Differential expression using DESeq2 (both unshunken LFC and apeglm or ashr shrunken LFC are reported)